vcasmirri/liri-node-app/README.md

 2. **Dotenv**: Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 In this app, this sets environment variables that help mask our API keys on GitHub.
 3. **FS**: Built in to Node already, this package allows us to use functions like readFile() and appendFile().
 This is essential for our log function and the 'do-what-it-says' command.
 4. **Moment**: This Javascript library helps us format dates in the JSON responses we receive from the API requests.

----
-### Demonstration

-See a short demonstration of how the app works [here](https://drive.google.com/file/d/171O_y2AIyS4BKCo5GJDt4s56zRvJJN-Z/view)!